aisyah-t/gratitude-ly/README.md

 - see a list of all the prompts available for gratitude journalling.
 - choose a prompt from the list and then write my journal entry for the chosen prompt.
 - add an image to my journal entry.
-- edit an existing journal entry if I've made mistakes.
+- update an existing journal entry.
 - delete an entry I no longer want to keep.
 - add my own prompts.
 - review all my journal entries on one page for when I need reminders of the good things in life.